anvil-ui/anvil/README.md

 The only trick is that these actions are cached into a so called "virtual layout" - a tree-like structure matching the actual layout of views and their properties.

-So when you call `Anvil.render()` next time it compares the sequence of actions with the cache and skips property values if they haven't change.
-Which means on the next `Anvil.render()` call _the views will remain untouched_.
+So when you call `Inkremental.render()` next time it compares the sequence of actions with the cache and skips property values if they haven't change.
+Which means on the next `Inkremental.render()` call _the views will remain untouched.
 This caching technique makes render a very quick operation (having a layout of 100 views, 10 attributes each you can do about 4000 render cycles per second!).

-Now, if you modify the `name` from "John" to "Jane" and call Anvil.render() it will do the following:
+Now, if you modify the `name` from "John" to "Jane" and call Inkremental.render() it will do the following:

 ```
 Push LinearLayout (noop)